-These technological marvels aren’t just an optimistic vision of the future, they are all actually available right now.
+These technological marvels aren’t just an optimistic vision of the future.
+They are all actually available right now.

-What’s in a hydrogen fuel cell?
+What’s in a Hydrogen Fuel Cell?

 In a hydrogen fuel cell, H2 hydrogen molecules are split into positively charged protons (blue) and negatively charged electrons (yellow).
 The protons pass through an electrolyte membrane, but the electrons must flow through an external circuit, creating electricity.
 Ultimately the protons, electrons, and oxygen molecules all combine to create water.
-Animation courtesy of BMW.

 Especially as hydrogen production continues to move to renewable sources, electrolyzers and fuel cells represent a promising option for powerful, efficient, 100% clean energy storage and distribution around the world.